 After schooling in the UK and briefly in the US, Richard embarked on a career in journalism, cutting his teeth in the industry in Costa Rica before returning to the UK to study for an MA.
 He subsequently spent time with various UK media outlets before falling into a job at an NGO.
 The commute did not suit and Richard opted out and became an expedition guide, social projects coordinator and freelance journalist dividing his time between Bolivia, Brazil, Ecuador and Peru.

 Then came some serious tropical illnesses which caused life to slow down a little, Richard settled in Colombia.
-He spends his time now between the guesthouse he opened in Mompos in 2008 with his wife Alba, La Casa Amarilla, and Bogota where he works as a journalist.
+He spends his time now between the guesthouses he opened in Mompos with his wife Alba – first in 2008, La Casa Amarilla and then the hotel San Rafael in 2019 – and Bogotá where he works as a journalist.